Vite plugin for static SEO meta tags in Vue SPAs

 Choose pre-rendering when you have a handful of SEO pages with mostly static content.
 Choose Nuxt when most of your app needs SEO with per-request dynamic content, or you're starting fresh and the migration cost doesn't apply.

-Already Set Up in Stacknaut
+Already set up in Stacknaut

 If you're using Stacknaut, all of this is already configured.
-The starter kit ships with @prerenderer/rollup-plugin wired up, the Caddy server config with rewrite rules, the beforeEach guard for meta tags, and the AGENTS.md checklist so your AI coding agent knows how to add new pre-rendered pages without you having to explain the process each time.
+The starter kit ships with @prerenderer/rollup-plugin wired up, the Caddy server config with rewrite rules, the beforeEach guard for meta tags, sitemap rules, and the AGENTS.md checklist so your AI coding agent knows how to add new pre-rendered pages without you having to explain the process each time.

 No runtime cost, no architecture changes.
 You just create the page component, and the agent handles the rest — adding the route, the prerender config, the Caddyfile rewrite, and the sitemap entry.
 That's the kind of thing that should be automated.